Seven in 10 Homes for Ukraine hosts find support hindered by cost of living - NewsBreak

 These include higher water, gas and electricity costs (91%), additional food spending (73%), costs of purchasing bedding and toiletries for their guests (71%) and extra transport costs (66%).

-Some 10% of the hosts said their guests have contributed financially, with 9% saying this was towards food or groceries.
+Some 10% of the hosts said their guests had contributed financially, with nine per cent saying this was towards food or groceries.

-The survey identified variation around how long current sponsors want to continue hosting – 6% said they wanted the arrangement to last less than six months, almost a fifth (19%) expected it to last six months, while 23% intended to provide a home for longer than a year.
+The survey identified variation around how long current sponsors want to continue hosting – six per cent said they want the arrangement to last less than six months, almost a fifth (19%) expected it to last six months, while 23% intended to provide a home for longer than a year.

-Of current sponsors who wanted the arrangement to last six months or less, 23% said they did not plan to continue hosting because of the rising cost of living or because they could not afford it.
+Of current sponsors who want the arrangement to last six months or less, 23% said they did not plan to continue hosting because of the rising cost of living or because they cannot afford it.

 More than half (58%) said they had only intended to provide short-term accommodation.